hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 Finally, let's further examine the three pillars of our evolved mission.

+Through the lens of empowering users, we can say: stability empowers users to actually use and rely on the product, efficiency makes it affordable, and agility ensures the product remains relevant, useful, and competitive.

 #### Definition

 - **Stable** platforms have a high probability of continuing their [productivity](https://www.investopedia.com/terms/p/productivity.asp) into the future, barring external factors